 Home to the Na pali Coast and outstanding hiking trails, the island has a lush, tropical environment that is exactly what you would expect when traveling to Hawaii.

-The waters are crystal clear and there are tons of unique sites that are worth traveling to.
+The waters are crystal clear, and there are tons of unique sites that are worth traveling to.

 Kauai offers amazing experiences that you will not find anywhere else.

-Some of the best things to do in Kauai
+Best things to do in Kauai

 Polihale Beach Park – This is the longest stretch of beach in the state of Hawaii.
 This is not the best beach for swimming but is great for watching the sunset and enjoying a day outside.
 You can collect shells and the miles of beach are great for wading.